Claude Code Integration

 rafter run/rafter scan/rafter get/rafter usage

-Agent Security (rafter-agent-security)
+Local Security Toolkit (rafter-agent-security)

 User-only - Requires explicit invocation

-- Local file scanning
+- Local secret scanning

-- Skill auditing
+- Extension auditing

 - Side effects require permission